 This is the first time that renewable gas has been injected into the Irish gas grid, taking advantage of an opportunity to help decarbonise energy in Ireland.
 Biomethane, a renewable form of gas, is generated from the breaking down of organic matter such as food waste, animal slurry and energy crops.
 The fuel has significant potential to transform business and transport over the coming years.
 Renewable gas is a direct replacement for natural gas, used seamlessly in the same heating systems and appliances.

-Naturgy Ireland, which is supplying the biomethane to companies including Diageo and Tesco Ireland, said that the introduction of biomethane into the Irish gas network represents an unprecedented opportunity for businesses in Ireland.
+Naturgy Ireland, which is supplying the biomethane to companies including Diageo and Tesco Ireland, said that the introduction of biomethane into the Irish gas network by Green Generation represents an unprecedented opportunity for businesses in Ireland.

 “Naturgy Ireland has seen a huge growth in demand from businesses looking to transition away from fossil fuels” said Naturgy CEO Liam Faulkner.
 “Many large natural gas users now want to procure biomethane in the same manner as they buy green electricity because they recognise the importance of sustainability and moving towards carbon neutrality for their business.
 The injection of biomethane into the Irish grid for the first time represents an important step towards decarbonising Ireland’s energy use.
 In the future this can materially reduce the carbon footprint associated with how we heat our homes, fuel our manufacturing and especially how we power our heavy transport fleet”.